“THE RACE OF THE BERBER HORSES”

 The horses galloped down Via Lata to Piazza Venezia, where a large drape hanging across the road marked the finish line.
 The arrival and “capture” of the horses are remembered as extremely spectacular moments.
 Nobles, members of royal families, artists and travelers flocked to Rome for the race as the many written accounts and drawings that have been passed down attest.
 However, following the death of a young onlooker, King Vittorio Emanuele II abolished the event in 1874, which marked the beginning of the decline of the carnival of Rome.

-The artist Corrado Cagli was commissioned in 1935 to decorate the walls of the Library for the newly planned building of the Balilla National Opera by the architect Gaetano Minnucci.
+The artist Corrado Cagli was commissioned in 1935 to decorate the walls of the Library for the newly planned building of the Balilla National Youth Organization by the architect Gaetano Minnucci.
 The mural he created depicts the Race of the Berber Horses, commemorating the famous event of the past.
 Although commissioned during the Fascist period, the theme was not considered appropriate for the ideological rhetoric of the regime and the order was given to destroy the work.
 However, Cagli succeeded in building a false wall in front of it, which was never discovered.
 The wall was dismantled in 1945, bringing back to life a landmark testimony of the Italian culture of the Thirties.

 LoveItaly was mandated by the National Academy of Dance and the National Institute of Conservation and Restoration to apply for a grant from the Ruth Stanton Foundation to finance the restoration of the mural painting by Corrado Cagli in the main hall of the National Academy of Dance in Rome.